HOP-Ubiquitous/OMA-ArduinoYun/README.md

 The goal of these scripts is help participants (hackathons) during the environment preparation to accelerate the work and ensure results.

+To start to work now with wakaama and Arduino Yun simply clone this repository (`git clone https://github.com/davidfdezros/ArduinoYunOMA`) and execute the scripts in order (`./scriptname`).

 Original instructions (created by msangoi) can be found in the following wiki/repository: https://github.com/msangoi/wakaama/wiki/Run-Wakaama-on-the-Arduino-Yun

 #### NetworkInfoSketch